ghermans/FiveReborn-admin/readme.md

 You have the ability to:

 - Add multiple users
-- Kick players from the five reborn server
+- Kick players from the server
-- Ban players from the five reborn server
+- Ban players from the server

 ## Server Requirements